freddorn/recipe-database/README.md

 * Javascript
 * Python
 ### Tools
-- [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) is the database for this    	project
+- [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) is the database for this project.
 - [GitHub](https://github.com/) to store and share all project code remotely.
 - [Materialize](https://materializecss.com//) Was used as the basis for the site's design and responsiveness.

 -  [Heroku](https://www.heroku.com/) Was used to deploy the project.
--  [unittest](https://docs.python.org/2/library/unittest.html)** was used for automated testing of the Python code.
+-  [unittest](https://docs.python.org/2/library/unittest.html) Was used for automated testing of the Python code.